Call or Email

 MFA in Applied Craft + Design

-Visit the Applied Craft and Design micro site for detailed information.
+Visit the Applied Craft and Design micro site for detailed information about the program.

 Connecting design thinking to design doing, Oregon College of Art and Craft and Pacific Northwest College of Art have collaborated to create a unique MFA Program grounded in hands-on making, entrepreneurial strategies, and social and environmental engagement.